 A year ago, Asia Society Executive Vice President Tom Nagorski offered his predictions on Asia for the year ahead.
 How many of them came true?

-Vali Nasr, Dean of the Johns Hopkins School of Advanced International Studies, tells Asia Society that the Chinese are investing "where they think the game is tomorrow" — the Middle East.
+Vali Nasr argues that the Chinese are investing where they think the game is tomorrow — the Middle East.

-Gisue Hariri of Hariri & Hariri talks about how her Iranian childhood influenced her architecture, designing for Mozart's hometown, and what needs to be done to get more women into her field.
+Gisue Hariri of Hariri & Hariri talks about how her Iranian childhood influenced her architecture, designing for Mozart's hometown, and how to get more women into her field.

 Asia Society's Suzanne DiMaggio says the U.S. should look to open the door to discussion with Iran's newly elected president.

 On April 16, 2013, a powerful earthquake, measuring 7.8 on the Richter scale, struck southeastern Iran.
 Asia Society takes a look at the coverage of the news.

 On March 20, Iranians and the Persian diaspora will celebrate the new year and the arrival of Spring with celebrations all over the world.